Browse our FAQs for help on selling property by auction

 We have answered some of our most frequently asked questions about selling property by auction.
 If you have any other questions, please don’t hesitate to get in touch.

 What is a remote bidding Auction?

-Due to the current restrictions caused by the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet.
+Due to the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet.
 Potential purchasers will pre-register to bid, provide their identification and securely register their debit card details before being authorised to bid, giving you the same level of security.
 Properties will still be sold subject to the usual auction conditions with an immediate exchange of contracts and fixed completion date.
 Please click here for further details.